 We used the AGA Cast-Iron Buffet Casserole for this recipe.

 1. Place the butter and sugar into the base of the AGA Cast-Iron Buffet Casserole and gently heat on the simmering plate to dissolve the sugar.
 Stir and cook for 3-4 minutes until the butter and sugar are just beginning to colour.

-2. Meanwhile peel and halve the pears, remove the core – for ease use a melon baller.
+2. Meanwhile peel and halve the pears, removing the core.
 Immerse each pear half into the lemon juice, after preparation, to avoid them browning.
 Add the lemon zest, sprigs of thyme and all the pear halves to the hot butter and sugar.
-Cook until the pears become translucent and tender, and the sauce is caramelising (turning darker), turning occasionally, about 15-20 minutes, dependent upon their ripeness.
+Cook until the pears become translucent and tender, and the sauce is caramelising turning occasionally, for about 15-20 minutes, dependent upon their ripeness.

 4. Take the pears off the heat and arrange them into a pattern on the base of the pan.
 Remove the sprigs of thyme.
 Place the puff pastry circle on top of the pears, folding and tucking in the pastry at the edges.